bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ##### Random intercept only model

 The most common use of random effects in habitat selection analysis is the use of a random intercept.
 As described in the manuscript, this does not account for variation in the slope coefficients, which is problematic.
 Here, we will allow the intercepts to vary, which accommodates different sample sizes and thus different ratios of used to available samples per each individual (not a major issue in this contrived setting of all individuals having the same sample size).
-However, if we allowed the random effect variance to be estimated we would get shrinkage towards the mean, which we do not want in this case.
+However, if we allowed the random effect variance to be estimated we would get shrinkage of the individual-level intercept estimates towards the mean, which we do not want in this case.
 Therefore, we will fix the random effect variance to a large value to ensure there is no shrinkage.
+We can do this using a step wise approach, 1) setting up the model and not fitting it, 2) coding the parameter as `NA` and 3) then lastly fitting the model via optimization.

+While we are using common language in describing the models and model fitting process, note that there are very different meanings of `fixing a parameter` (i.e., random intercept variance) versus a `fixed effect`.
+The former refers to setting a parameter at a given value and is not estimated.
+The later refers to a description of a type of parameter that is estimated.

 ``` r